DevMajed/Keyboard_To_LED_Assembly_Code/README.md

 # Keyboard to LED

-In this code, 4x4 keypad is used in order to control the tri-color LED.\ Pushing each of the buttons 0-7 should light the LED with the color specified below.\
+In this code, 4x4 keypad is used in order to control the tri-color LED.

-When the button is released, the LED should remain lit.\
+Pushing each of the buttons 0-7 should light the LED with the color specified below.
-Pressing any of the other buttons (9,A,B,C,D,*,#) should not affect the LED.\
+When the button is released, the LED should remain lit Pressing any of the other buttons (9,A,B,C,D,*,#) should not affect the LED

-0:Black, 1:Blue, 2:Green, 3:Cyan, 4:Red, 5:Magenta, 6:Yellow, 7: White\
+0:Black, 1:Blue, 2:Green, 3:Cyan, 4:Red, 5:Magenta, 6:Yellow, 7: White

 <img width="735" alt="Screen Shot 2020-06-02 at 8 12 32 PM" src="https://user-images.githubusercontent.com/57555013/83581650-6e2fb680-a50d-11ea-88a5-1b197fd74a09.png">